merlot-education/gxfscatalog-library/README.md

 │   │   ├── participants                 # models relevant to the /participants API endpoint
 │   │   ├── query                        # models relevant to the /query API endpoint
 │   │   ├── selfdescriptions             # models relevant to the /self-descriptions API endpoint
-│   │   │   ├── gax                      # data models of the participant/offering shapes as defined by Gaia-X
+│   │   │   ├── gx                       # data models of the participant/offering shapes as defined by Gaia-X (Tagus/Loire)
-│   │   │   ├── merlot                   # exemplary extension of the gax data models for the MERLOT project │   │   │   ├── (...)
+│   │   │   ├── merlot                   # exemplary extension of the gx data models for the MERLOT project │   │   │   ├── (...)
 │   │   ├── (...)
 │   ├── service
 │   │   ├── GxfsCatalogService.java      # main exposed service for interacting with the catalogue
 │   │   ├── GxfsWizardApiClient.java     # main exposed service for interacting with the wizard
-│   │   ├── *Client.java                 # internal client interfaces for the catalogue/wizard
+│   │   ├── *Client.java                 # internal client interfaces for the catalogue/wizard/clearing house
+│   │   ├── GxdchService.java            # internal service for validating compliance of credentials
 │   │   ├── GxfsSignerService.java       # internal service for signing credentials
 │   │   ├── GxfsCatalogAuthService.java  # internal service keeping the catalog user logged in
 │   ├── (...)